Draegonis/rmmz-electron-template/README.md

 ### Install

-Replace yarn with your prefered package manager, so if it is npm it would be npm install instead of yarn install.
+Replace yarn with your preferred package manager, so if it is npm it would be npm install instead of yarn install.
 If you do use a different package manager, edit the package.json and change the build:mac, build:win, build:linux scripts from yarn to the one you are using.

 ```bash
 $ yarn install